 With supplemental liability coverage, CRNAs can better understand their coverage and fill any gaps they feel are necessary for their coverage.
 Supplemental coverage offers complete coverage and peace of mind for individuals.

 Malpractice claims are severe for nurse practitioners and can cause them to lose their nursing licenses and face financial ruin.
 Negligence is a common cause of a malpractice claim, so we’ll explain the different elements a claim needs to prove negligence against a nurse practitioner.
+Learn more about negligence to protect yourself from nurse practitioner malpractice suits.

 Legal Negligence, Defined